 Chickpea & Gram

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Broad-spectrum insecticides of the organophosphates, carbamates and pyrethroids families prevent adults from laying eggs, but they do not kill the larvae.
 Moreover, they can lead to the decrease of natural enemies and the development of resistance in the fly, which in some cases can actually result in an increase in their numbers.
-Products such as abamectin, bifenthrin, methoxyfenozide, chlorantraniliprole or spinetoram can be used in a rotation to avoid development of resistance.
+Products such as Abamectin, Chlorantraniliprole, Acetamiprid, Spinetoram or Spinosad can be used in a rotation to avoid the development of resistance.